Letters from Harold Edward 'Pompey' Elliott to his family June 1918 - October 1918 - Part 2

 are coming over to me.
 Will you be able

 for a little time.
-If you don't I think doubt
+If you don't I think ^doubt

 it will be just ages & ages before I

-see you because lots of the Americans
+see you because with the Americans

 coming by the hundreds & thousands

-should be years after the war
+it will be years after the war

 ends before we can hope to get